Virtual-Labs/merge-sort/src/pedagogy/10-simulation-requirements.md

-# Step 10: Simulation Requirements

-## Questionnaire
-     Question 1 : What are the requirements of the experiment that must be used to develop the experiment simulation?

-     Question 2 : What other scenarios, other than the normal experiment process, can be executed in the experiment?

-     Question 3 : What are the data points that need to be collected from the experiment?

-     Question 4 : What flexibility is offered to the student in order to control the experiment?
 ## Guidance
-    You review your objectives and plan out how you want to teach the concept so that learning is achieved to the desired level.
+   You review your objectives and plan out how you want to teach the
+    concept so that learning is achieved to the desired level.
 You may want to refer the pedagogy model prescribed here.
 Consider how you want your students to interact with the experiement, what